|Newark, Delaware||Tubemaker at Continental Diamond Fibre Company|

 Out of the Attic Feature

-Although there were American casualties (both military and civilian) during the Battle of the Atlantic prior to the U.S. entry into the war about 1½ years after the attack on Pearl Harbor.
-There is no evidence a U-boat had anything to do with his death.
-As a side note, the first Newark man to die during World War II was 2nd Lieutenant F. Robert Thoroughgood; Donovan was the second.
+Although there were American casualties (both military and civilian) during the Battle of the Atlantic prior to the U.S. entry into the war, there is no evidence a U-boat had anything to do with his death.
+The first Newark man to die during World War II was 2nd Lieutenant F. Robert Thoroughgood.
+Donovan was the second.

 I am not able to verify that William Donovan was indeed “railroad station agent.”
 Although that would certainly explain why they were living in the station, his employer was listed as the nearby experimental farm on census records.